Displagent/displagent-docs/docs/compound-slideshows/launch-compound-slideshow.md

 # Launch Compound Slideshow

-To launch a Compound Slideshow, you have two options:
+To launch a Compound Slideshow, you have three options:
-* Launch the slideshow from the slideshow control panel on the Buid Slideshow Page.
+* Launch the slideshow from the `Launch Compound Slideshow` button on the Compound Slideshow build page.
-* Launch the slideshow from the slideshow's `play` button on the Report Slideshows Table.
+* Launch the slideshow from the slideshow's `play` button on the Compound Slideshows Table.
+* Designate the Compound Slideshow on Displagent's autolaunch page.

 ## Slideshow Control Panel